+Special arrangements exist under the provisions of Section 129A of the Health Insurance Act 1973 to provide financial incentives to optometrists to deliver outreach optometric services to rural and remote locations, which would not otherwise have ready access to primary eye care, with no additional charge to patients.
+Optometrists are encouraged to provide outreach services to national priority locations, particularly remote and very remote locations, Aboriginal and Torres Strait Islander communities and rural locations with an identified need for optometry services.

+Under these arrangements, financial assistance may be provided to approved participating optometrists to cover costs associated with delivering outreach services, including travel, accommodation and meals, facility fees and an absence from practice allowance to compensate for 'loss of business opportunity' due to the time spent travelling to and from an outreach location.

-- O8.12 Special arrangements exist under the provisions of Section 129A of the Health Insurance Act to enable optometrists who visit isolated areas where optometric services are not otherwise available to provide services without additional charge to patients.
-Optometrists are particularly encouraged to provide these services to Aboriginal and Torres Strait Islander communities in remote areas. - O8.13 Under these arrangements, assistance may be provided in the form of per capita payments directly related to the numbers of patients attended, with individual rates approved for each applicant who meets the criteria for assistance, in respect of visits to specified locations. - O8.14 This assistance is provided because the participating nature of the benefit arrangements does not permit optometrists to charge fees higher than Medicare Schedule fees to offset the additional costs involved in visiting remote areas. - O8.15 Visiting optometrists may obtain application forms for such assistance from the State Manager, Australian Government Department of Health and Ageing.
-Addresses of State offices are located at the end of these Notes. - 08.16 Visiting optometrists should also note that Regional Eye Health Coordinators located in several Aboriginal Community Controlled Health Services in each State and Territory may be able to assist in arranging and establishing ongoing visits.
-Optometrists are advised to contact their State Office of the Australian Government Department of Health and Ageing.
+This assistance is provided because the participating nature of the benefit arrangements does not permit optometrists to charge fees higher than Medicare Schedule fees to offset the additional costs involved in visiting rural and remote locations.

+A national call for expressions of interest will be undertaken on an annual basis, although applications for priority areas may be considered on a needs basis at any time.
+Visiting optometrists should also note that Regional Eye Health Coordinators located in several Aboriginal Community Controlled Health Services in each State and Territory may be able to assist in arranging and establishing ongoing visits.
+Optometrists interested in providing an outreach optometric service should contact the relevant State or Northern Territory Office of the Australian Government Department of Health and Ageing.
+Contact details of State and Northern Territory offices are located at the end of these Notes.

-O9.
-REFERRALS (Read in connection with O6.9 to O6.12)
+O.9.
+REFERRALS